marnagy/thesis-project/README.md

 ## To Do:

+- [ ] Update addresses.py to get data from Google Maps
 - [ ] GA for 1 warehouse and 1 truck [WIP]
 - [ ] GA for 1 warehouse and n truck
 - [ ] GA for 1 warehouse and variable amount of trucks